perk11/runwhenidle/README.md

 runwhenidle is a Linux utility that can be used to pause a computationally or IO-intensive program when user is in front of the computer, resuming it once the user is away, usually without requiring adaptation from the program being run.
-It can run a command given to it or monitor an already running command.
+It can run a command given to it or monitor an already running process.

 ## Example 1: